Miss Claire Bader

 What do you want to be when you grow up?
 A pilot in the RAF so I can fly a fast jet!

-Mrs Emma Mills
+Mrs Emma Gooding

-About you I started working/ volunteering at Coads Green in January 2011.
+About me I started working/ volunteering at Coads Green in January 2011.
 Initially I worked in Caterpillars supporting a child with additional needs.
 I then supported another child whilst they were in year 3 & 4 and during this time covered maternity leave in the school office.
 Since September 2014, I have been working as the full time School Administrator, a job which I thoroughly enjoy and no 2 days are ever the same!
 When I’m not at work, I try to keep busy by attending a local gym.
 I am also cycling quite a lot at the moment as I am preparing myself for one of my biggest challenges to date, which is cycling from London to Paris in July in aid of a local charity, Cornwall Down’s Syndrome Support Group.

 Favourite biscuit?
 This has caused a few discussions in the staff room, if a Jaffa Cake is a biscuit then that would be my favourite but if not, then a Plain Chocolate Digestive would win!

 What is your proudest moment?
 I have selected a few as I couldn’t decide… Having my 3 beautiful children, studying for a degree whilst working & raising my family, completing the London Moon Walk in 2013 and one for the future, crossing the finish line on the London to Paris Bike Ride in July 2015.